Landing your dream job in the Games Industry can be trying at the best of times and why wouldn’t it be? It’s the best industry in the world!

-Put it this way, my 10-year-old nephew has come 2nd on Fortnite solos games countless times.
+Put it this way, I know a 10-year-old that can come 2nd on Fortnite solos games countless times.
 ‘Anyone can camp their way to a top 10 finish but you’ll very rarely win a Solos game doing that’.
 And while coming in second in Fortnite is commendable, missing the top spot at a company where there’s only one job going, isn’t quite as helpful.

 Whether you’re looking to win a game of Fortnite or secure a great role in the Games Industry it often helps to have the right people in your corner so… it could be time for Duos!

 A good recruiter who knows what they are doing and has your best interests at heart is a great choice to partner up with.
 They can make the whole application process so much easier and increase your chances of securing your dream role significantly.

 For each job you apply to through a recruiter, you’ll have someone on your side who knows inside out how to impress the studio in ways you may not have even begun to think of.
 So, preparation-wise it will give you an extra couple of feathers to your cap ensuring you an increased chance of securing the role.

 A good recruiter goes far beyond this though.

 A recent candidate, Marchiano Loen described his experience of working with a pretty great recruiter in his recent pursuit of securing his next role in the Games Industry.

 “I could not be more happy and excited about the opportunity Stan brought to me and now that the ink on the contract is dry and I look back on his role in getting this all done, which went above and beyond what I ever expected.